cfpb/hmda-pilot/COMMON_QUESTIONS.md

   To see if your browser is 32- or 64-bit, check your browser's *About* page.

-  If you are attempting to validate more than 500K LARs, validating via the HMDA Pilot may not complete depending on the the processor and memory available to your browser.
+  To validate more than 500K LARs, the processor and memory available to your browser may also be a factor.

 1. <a id="question-2"></a>**Where can I find the file format for the HMDA Dataset I would like to validate with the HMDA Pilot tool?**